mk-duong/data-porfolio/Ticketmaster ETL Pipeline/README.md

 ![dashboard](images/dashboard.png)

 ## Limitations
 Since the free limit of Ticketmaster API only allows a maximum of 1000 records per request, I had to narrow down the number of U.S. regions in which events are extracted.
 Also, due to the lack of actual ticket sales data, dummy data was created instead.
-While this project can be expected to be more refined regarding the aforementioned aspects, it still provides me a chance to improve my knowledge in writing Python code and practicing writing SQL as well as visualizing.
+While this project can be expected to be more refined regarding the aforementioned aspects, it still provides me a chance to improve my knowledge in writing Python code and practicing writing SQL as well as visualizing in Power BI.